 "Sexting" is a growing problem:

-The survey also reported that sending sexually explicit messages is even more prevalent: 49% of all those surveyed indicated that they have sent these types of messages and more than 56% have received them.
 When asked why they do it, the answers ranged from "it's fun," "it's flirting," "it's a present for my boyfriend" to "it might help me to hook up with someone I like" or "it's just a joke."
 Although nearly 75% of those surveyed indicated that they believed that sending this type of material can have serious consequences, 25% percent suggested this behavior was "no big deal."

 Young adults, their parents and the public must understand that this behavior is "a big deal."
 This behavior is serious and unsafe.
 It can have major consequences at home, in school, and in the community, both now and in the future.
 School administrators are working to educate their staff about "sexting", and are reviewing school cell phone use policies so they can respond appropriately to the problem.
 Parents also need to educate themselves about the problem of "sexting", including the potential consequences of this behavior, and the resources which can help them address the issue with their children.

 "Sexting" may violate the laws of the Commonwealth that were established to keep our children safe.
 The child pornography laws in Massachusetts are all felonies; they are quite serious, and there are no "lesser" charges (i.e. misdemeanors) that apply to this conduct.
 Incidents of "sexting" in Berkshire County will be taken very seriously, with law enforcement intervention if necessary.

 Posing a Child in a State of Nudity or Sexual Conduct